 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - In this Section, unlike Sections 5(a) and 5(b), the calendar year deductible applies to only a few benefits.
 We added "(calendar year deductible applies)".
-Under the High Option, the calendar year deductible is \$350 per person (\$700 if enrollment is in Self Plus One or in Self and Family).
-Under the Standard Option, the calendar year deductible is \$350 per person (\$700 if enrollment is Self Plus One or Self and Family) if you use in-network providers; the calendar year deductible is \$700 per person (\$1,400 if enrollment is Self Plus One or Self and Family) if you use out-of-network providers. - A High Option per admission copayment applies of \$100 (in-network) and \$300 (out-of-network) for inpatient hospital services. - The out-of-network benefits are the standard benefits of this Plan.
+Under the High and Standard Option, the calendar year deductible is \$350 per person (\$700 if enrollment is in Self Plus One or in Self and Family) if you use in-network providers; the calendar year deductible is \$700 per person (\$1,400 if enrollment is Self Plus One or Self and Family) if you use out-of-network providers. - A High Option per admission copayment applies of \$100 (in-network) and \$300 (out-of-network) for inpatient hospital services. - The out-of-network benefits are the standard benefits of this Plan.
 In-network benefits apply only when you use an in-network provider.
 When no in-network provider is available, out-of-network benefits apply. - Be sure to read Section 4.
 Your Costs for Covered Services, for valuable information about how cost-sharing works.
 Also, read Section 9 for information about how we pay if you have other coverage, or if you are age 65 or over. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
-Any costs associated with the professional charge (i.e., physicians, etc.) are in Sections 5(a) or 5(b).
-See Section 5(a), Alternative treatment for coverage of a Christian Science facility. - When you use an in-network hospital, the professionals who provide services to you in a hospital may not all be in-network providers.
+Any costs associated with the professional charge (i.e., physicians, etc.) are in Sections 5(a) or 5(b). - When you use an in-network hospital, the professionals who provide services to you in a hospital may not all be in-network providers.
 If services are rendered by out-of-network providers at an innetwork hospital, we will pay up to the Plan allowable. - We will provide in-network benefits if you are admitted to an out-of-network hospital due to a medical emergency.
 We will also provide in-network benefits if you receive care from professionals who provide services in an out-of-network hospital, when admitted due to a medical emergency. - Charges billed by a facility for implantable devices, surgical hardware, etc., are subject to the Plan allowance, which is based on the provider's cost plus 20% with submitted invoice, or two times the Medicare allowance without an invoice.
 Providers are encouraged to notify us on admission to determine benefits payable. - When you receive hospital observation services, we apply outpatient benefits to covered services up to 48 hours.
 Inpatient benefits will apply only when your physician formally admits you to the hospital as an inpatient.
 It is your responsibility to ensure that we are contacted for precertification if you are admitted as an inpatient. - YOU MUST GET PRECERTIFICATION FOR INPATIENT STAYS UNLESS DUE TO A MEDICAL EMERGENCY.
 FAILURE TO DO SO WILL RESULT IN A FINANCIAL PENALTY.
 Please refer to the precertification information shown in Section 3 to be sure which services require precertification.
 Confinements which are considered not medically necessary will not be covered.
 Penalties are not subject to the catastrophic limit. - We cover up to 16 tests for Urine Drug Testing (UDT) per person per calendar year.